Scalingo/documentation/_posts/languages/ruby/2000-01-01-getting-started-with-ruby.md

 end
 ```

-This line will tell sinatra to listen to the port `4567` or the port defined in the `PORT` environment variable if the `PORT` environment variable is defined.
+This line will tell Sinatra to listen to the port `4567` or the port defined in the `PORT` environment variable if the `PORT` environment variable is defined.

 You can try this by setting the `PORT` environment variable while launching your app: